learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-in-development/roles.md

 ---
-description: Here's the description of every role supported by Skydel.
+description: This section contains a description of every role supported by Skydel.
 ---

 # Roles